-A lot of problems that deal with the sampling of the initial population have already been solved in the original GEPOC model [13].
+A lot of problems that deal with the sampling of the initial population have already been solved in the original GEPOC model [14].
 In particular this refers to the delaunay-triangulation-based sampling method for locations.
-We apply this method to merge information from the national statistics institute and the global human settlement layer [15].
+We apply this method to merge information from the national statistics institute and the global human settlement layer [20].
 Consequently, besides initialisation of the disease states which is described in the next section, only new methods for location- and hospital-generation had to be implemented.

 Schools are initialised based on known distributions w.r.t. average school size and number of pupils in total.
 A school-sampler iteratively generates schools with a random size/capacity (truncated normal distribution) until the sum of all capacities matches the known number of pupils in reality.
-Each school is furthermore sampled a position (latitude and longitude) analogous to the sampling for person-locations (see [13]).
+Each school is furthermore sampled a position (latitude and longitude) analogous to the sampling for person-locations (see [14]).
 In a second step, schools are "filled" with person agents.
 Hereby, model agents with age between 6 and 18 are assigned to a school based on a locally biased distribution.
-This is done with probabilities $p_m^s, p_d^s, p_f^s$ and $p_a^s$ for assigning the school in the same municipality, district, federal-state and country as the agent's residence.
+This is done with probabilities $p_m^s$ , $p_d^s$ , $p_f^s$ and $p_a^s$ for assigning the school in the same municipality, district, federal-state and country as the agent's residence.
 Clearly, the number of model agents in this age group is larger than the number of known pupils.
 Consequently, we force distribution of all 6 to 14 year old agents, and distribute as many 15 to 18 year old agents as possible.
 All remaining 15 to 18 year old agents are considered to be working.

 Workplaces are initialised analogously to schools.
-A workplace-sampler iteratively generates workplaces with size/capacity according to a discrete distribution (see Table 2).
-The sampler stops generating if the sum of all capacities matches $(a + b)(1 - \alpha)$ , whereas a denotes all model agents between 19 and 64, b denotes all agents between 15 and 18 that have not been yet assigned a school, and $\alpha$ denotes the current unemployment rate.
-Location sampling and "filling" works analogously to the school-sampler with different probabilities.
+A workplace-sampler iteratively generates workplaces with size/capacity according to a discrete distribution (see Tables 2-3).
+The sampler stops generating if the sum of all capacities matches $(a + b)(1 - \alpha) - c$ , whereas a denotes all model agents between 19 and 64, b denotes all agents between 15 and 18 that have not been yet assigned a school, c denotes the total number of care-home workers in Austria, and $\alpha$ denotes the current unemployment rate.
+Location sampling and "filling" works analogously to the school-sampler with different probabilities (commuter data).